hdefazio/Flycapture-Image-Reader/README.md

 # Flycapture-Image-Processing

 This project demonstrates a KWIVER process written in C++ that takes an image using a [Flycapture](https://www.ptgrey.com/flycapture-sdk) camera and pushes it to a pipeline.
-The example pipeline runs a [face detector](https://github.com/hdefazio/face_detection) on the image taken from the camera.
+The example pipeline runs a [face detector](https://github.com/hdefazio/face_detection) on the image.

 # Organization #